bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 I am curious about the Nature and Purpose of The World.

-I am curious about cultivating Happiness in Life.
+I am curious about how Living Beings can be Happy.

 I am curious about "The Full Causal Network of Reality".